 - 7.1 In the unlikely event of experiencing problems with your stove, please consult the following:- - 7.1.1 Smoke from the chimney a little smoke will be emitted from the chimney when the fire is cold.
-Ensure the correct, dry wood to prevent smoke emissions. - 7.1.2 Poor heat output this Portway Rochester 5kW Wood stove will generally heat a room of $12m^3$ room volume per kW of heat output, so if operating at 5kW output it could heat a room of $12m^3$ x $5 = 60m^3$ or 5 metres square.
+Ensure the correct, dry wood or smokeless fuels to prevent smoke emissions. - 7.1.2 Poor heat output this Portway Arundel Deluxe stove will generally heat a room of $12m^3$ room volume per kW of heat output, so if operating at 5kW output it could heat a room of $12m^3 \times 5 = 60m^3$ or 5 metres square.
 The actual size depends upon factors such as insulation and air change within the room.
-To attempt to use too smaller stove to heat too larger room will result in overheating the stove and potentially damaging it. - 7.1.3 Lack of controllability some fuels may burn excessively until the gases in them have been used up, you can reduce this effect by using the air control on the stove. - 7.1.4 Difficulty burning for extended periods If the fire goes out with plenty of fuel in the stove, try leaving the air controls open a little more.
-Check the door seal is sound and that there are no gaps or cracks in the flue or flue joints. - 7.1.5 Overfiring If the stove is left with the air control in the fully open position for too long this will result in overfiring, excessive chimney temperatures and risk of component failure and chimney fires.
+To attempt to use too smaller stove to heat too larger room will result in overheating the stove and potentially damaging it. - 7.1.3 Lack of controllability some fuels may burn excessively until the gases in them have been used up, you can reduce this effect by using the air controls on the stove. - 7.1.4 Difficulty burning for extended periods If the fire goes out with plenty of fuel in the stove, try leaving the air controls open a little more.
+Check the door seal is sound and that there are no gaps or cracks in the flue or flue joints.
+For longer burn periods use mineral fuels such as "anthracite". - 7.1.5 Overfiring If the stove is left with the air controls in the open position for too long this will result in overfiring, excessive chimney temperatures and risk of component failure and chimney fires.
 Use a stove thermometer, available from your Portway stockist can help to obtain a satisfactory burn temperature. - 7.1.6 Smoke coming into the room Product of combustion (fumes) are poisonous and hence smoke emission must never be tolerated.
 If smoke comes back into the room when the stove is lit the cause must be fully investigated to ascertain the problem and rectified before using the stove.
 Check for build up of ash on the throat plate, the condition of the door seals, the condition of the seal between flue and chimney and any air ventilation into the room is not blocked.
 If the symptoms persist, consult a suitably qualified person, such as a HETAS registered engineer to further investigate and resolve the problem.